hastexo/hastexo-xblock/README.md

     }
     ```

+6. Now install the Guacamole web app and stack suspender supervisor script by
-4. Now install gateone by cloning the `hastexo_xblock` fork of
+   cloning the `hastexo_xblock` fork of edx/configuration and assigning that
-   edx/configuration and assigning that role to the machine:
+   role to the machine:

     ```
-    $ git clone -b hastexo/master/hastexo_xblock https://github.com/hastexo/edx-configuration.git
+    $ git clone -b hastexo/ginkgo/hastexo_xblock https://github.com/hastexo/edx-configuration.git
     $ cd edx-configuration/playbooks
-    $ ansible-playbook -c local -i "localhost," run_role.yml -e role=gateone
+    $ ansible-playbook -c local -i "localhost," run_role.yml -e role=hastexo_xblock
     ```

-5. Finally, restart edxapp and its workers:
+7. At this point restart edxapp, its workers, and make sure the stack suspender
+   is running:

     ```
     sudo /edx/bin/supervisorctl restart edxapp:
     sudo /edx/bin/supervisorctl restart edxapp_worker:
+    sudo /edx/bin/supervisorctl start suspender:
     ```

-6. In your course, go to the advanced settings and add the hastexo module to
+8. Finally, in your course, go to the advanced settings and add the hastexo
-   the "Advanced Module List" like so:
+   module to the "Advanced Module List" like so:

    ```
    [